 Approach-1: Dynamic Programming Approach

-Optimal Substructure: A problem has an optimal substructure if an optimal solution to the problem contains optimal solutions to its subproblems.
+A problem exhibits optimal substructure when the best solution to the problem includes the best solutions to its subtasks.

-Overlapping Subproblems: A problem has overlapping subproblems if the problem can be broken down into subproblems that are reused several times.
+Overlapping Subproblems: A problem exhibits overlapping subproblems when it can be decomposed into smaller subproblems that are repeatedly encountered.

 Program: